A Guide To Alcohol And Drug Rehab In Tyne And Wear

 Once detox is complete, you’ll undergo a rehab regimen that addresses any psychological issues.
 You’ll attend regular individual and group sessions, where you’ll partake in behavioural therapies such as CBT and DBT, as well as other activities like 12-step sessions, lectures, seminars and workshops.

-Generally, treatment costs are said to fall within the range of £1500 and £3500 per week, but can fluctuate when some of the factors mentioned above come into play.
-If you need specific prices for treatment programmes in Tyne and Wear, we’ll be happy to provide you with a detailed cost breakdown in addition to all the information you need to access high quality treatment.
+Generally, treatment costs are said to fall within the range of £1,250 and £2,500 per week but can fluctuate dependant on location and level of luxury you require.
+If you want specific prices for treatment programmes in Tyne and Wear, we’ll be happy to provide you with a detailed cost breakdown.

 Pros of NHS and public programmes include: